wpdas/near-social-bridge/README.md

   response(request).send({ accountId })
 }

-// NearSocialBridgeCore widget is the core that makes all the "magic" happens
+// NearSocialBridgeCore BOS Component is the core that makes all the "magic" happens
 // use `wendersonpires.testnet/widget/NearSocialBridgeCore` as source if you want to use "testnet" environment return (
   <Widget